 Third- the ambulance in the front clearly shows the name “American Field Service” rather than “American Ambulance Field Service,” which was the first name of the organization.
 AFS dropped the word “Ambulance” from the organization’s name in part because they were no longer affiliated with the American Ambulance Hospital, but also because they adopted the camion (truck) service in 1917.
 This important clue means the photograph could only have been taken in 1917.

 There are many other photographs found in the AFS Archives that highlight important facts about the history of AFS, if you look for the “clues” in the images!
-You can discover many more photographs like this by searching our database here.
+Find out more about AFS Archives here.